-47 May the parties agree to private arbitration of employment disputes?
+May the parties agree to private arbitration of employment disputes?

-Parties may agree to private arbitration of employment disputes if the relevant employment contract or collective bargaining agreement contains an arbitration clause.
-In practice, almost all labour disputes are resolved in the courts.
+Theoretically, parties may agree to private arbitration of employment disputes if the relevant employment contract or collective bargaining agreement contains an arbitration clause.
+However, in practice, given that mandatory provision of Kazakhstan labour law will apply, almost all labour disputes are resolved in Kazakhstan state courts.

-Employee waiver of rights

-48 May an employee agree to waive statutory and contractual rights to potential employment claims?
+Employee waiver of rights May an employee agree to waive statutory and contractual rights to potential employment claims?